Emergency Fund Rules: 5 Things That Will Help You With Your Savings

 1. The number of months worth of expenses

 For many years now, one of the most popular emergency fund rules was that an individual should tuck away the equivalent of three to six months of their expenses into savings.
+This is the classic benchmark that provides a significant buffer for most common emergencies, like a temporary job loss or a major car repair.

 There’s also a different version, saying that it is better to save three to six months’ worth of your income so you can be covered in case something bad happens, like losing your job.
+The choice between saving based on expenses versus income depends on your financial discipline.
+Saving based on essential expenses is often easier to achieve, while saving based on income provides a more robust cushion that covers discretionary spending as well.

 Keep reading to discover all these emergency fund rules!